CharlBest/nean-stack-starter/BEST_PRACTICES.md

 * Remove unused imports especially Angular Material
 * mat-icon should have role and tooltip
 * Remove all inline styles
-* Test whole site on 3G network (throttle)
 * Button type should always be set to button/submit

+### Testing
-* Test responsiveness by resizing window
+* Responsiveness by resizing window
+* Throttle network to 3G to slow down request responses
+* Zoom browser in/out